 I live in London but I’m available for literacy and creative writing sessions all across the UK.
 I’ve delivered workshops in primary and secondary schools, as well as libraries and football stadiums.
 I’ve also worked with organisations including the National Literacy Trust, Beanstalk, Read for Good, and Football Beyond Borders.

 Below you’ll find a bunch of workshop outlines and reviews.
 I hope you like what you read!
 To discuss details, practicalities and costs, please email me at email@example.com.
 I look forward to hearing from you!

 1. First Goal Stories

 This is my most popular workshop, especially in primary schools.
-Using Gareth Bale’s first Southampton goal as inspiration, the kids use setting and emotion to write and tell their own exciting first goal stories.
+Using Mohamed Salah’s first goal at Anfield as inspiration, the kids use setting and emotion to write and tell their own exciting first goal stories.